task4233/note/src/README.md

 # Welcome!
 Here's a top page.
-This site has been made for note.
+This site has been made for note-cum-portfolio.

 If you have any questions, please feel free to ask [@task4233](https://twitter.com/task4233).